izcheung/mySQLWorkBenchUserDoc/docs/task2.md

 - [x] Understanding the purpose and utility of joining tables
 - [x] Creating a view from joined tables
-- [x] Combining two tables with "INNER JOIN"
+- [x] Combining two tables with INNER JOIN
-- [x] Comining two tables with "LEFT JOIN"
+- [x] Comining two tables with LEFT JOIN
 - [x] Dropping a view